SCP650/PuttPlot-UnityVR/README.md

 *Date: Awwww, look how cute he is.
 How can you say no?* \
 ***[Say No]*** ***[Say Yes]***

 If you would like to play the game in text-adventure format, please download the "Story Branching Narrative Textadventure" folder.
 The files can be played by clicking on them.
-If you would instead prefer to analyse the scenes and all their possible narratives, upload the .html files to https://twinery.org/.
+If you would instead prefer to analyse the scenes and all possible paths, upload the .html files to https://twinery.org/.